kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Notice how when you set `workEmail`, you force unwrap the first email address found.
-Because you want RWConnect to keep in touch with your friends via email, your friends all need to have an email address.
-If force unwrapping like this makes you twitchy, congratulations, but don't worry.
-You'll be fixing it later! :]
+When you set `workEmail` you force unwrap the first email address found.
+Because RWConnect uses email to keep in touch with your friends, all of your contacts must have email address.
+If force unwrapping like this makes you twitchy, don't worry — you'll fix it later! :]

 ### Adding New Friends to the Friends List

-Go back to **FriendsViewController.swift** and add the following lines to `contactPicker(_:didSelectContacts:)`:
+Return to **FriendsViewController.swift** and add the following lines to `contactPicker(_:didSelectContacts:)`:

 ```swift
 let newFriends = contacts.map { Friend(contact: $0) }